sindresorhus/got/readme.md

 Type: `boolean`\
 Default: `false`

-Defines how the parameter `allItems` in [pagination.paginate](#pagination.paginate), [pagination.filter](#pagination.filter) and [pagination.shouldContinue](#pagination.shouldContinue) is managed.
-When set to `true`, the parameter `allItems` is an of the emitted items.
+Defines how the property `allItems` in [pagination.paginate](#pagination.paginate), [pagination.filter](#pagination.filter) and [pagination.shouldContinue](#pagination.shouldContinue) is managed.

-When set to `false`, the parameter `allItems` is always an empty array.
-This option can be helpful to save on memory usage when working with a large dataset.
+By default, the property `allItems` is always an empty array.
+This setting can be helpful to save on memory usage when working with a large dataset.

+When set to `true`, the property `allItems` is an array of the emitted items.

 ##### localAddress